WMBEdmands/compMS2Miner/README.md

 #Getting started

 After CompMS2miner is installed begin by reading the package vignette *"CompMS2miner_Workflow"* Just type ```vignette('CompMS2miner_Workflow')``` to view the pdf of the workflow.
-Or see view html version of the vignette on the web by clicking the image below:
+Or view an html version of the vignette on the web by clicking the image below:

 [![CompMS2miner_logo](https://raw.githubusercontent.com/WMBEdmands/CompMS2miner/master/inst/shiny-apps/compMS2explorer/www/CompMS2minerLogoTutorial.png)](http://bit.ly/28T06oN)